Stories from back issues of Connecticut Explored and episodes from our companion podcast Grating the Nutmeg

 PODCAST: Uncovering African and Native American Lives in 17th & 18th Century Hartford

 PODCAST: Department Stores, Hartford’s G. Fox & Co., and the Black Freedom Movement

-UMass’s Dr. Traci Parker, with some editorial commentary from Connecticut Historical Society’s Natalie Belanger, talks about what department stores like G. Fox meant to consumers and retail workers alike, and how they become sites of struggle in the civil rights movement.
+UMass’s Dr. Traci Parker, with some editorial commentary from Connecticut Historical Society’s Natalie Belanger, talks about what department stores like G. Fox meant to consumers and retail workers alike, and how they become sites of struggle in the civil rights movement of the 1960s.

 PODCAST: Norwalk’s Village Creek Ahead of its Time